 Since 1982, the Angel Fire Chamber of Commerce's mission of strengthening, promoting and serving its member businesses has positively benefited the entire region and local quality of life.
-The Angel Fire Chamber represents over 200 members who employ approximately 1,000 workers who account for millions of dollars in economic impact in Angel Fire and the surrounding areas of Northern New Mexico.
+We envision a community where businesses can grow and where people want to raise their families.
+The Angel Fire Chamber represents over 200 members who employ approximately 1,000 workers.
+These workers account for millions of dollars in economic impact in Angel Fire and the surrounding areas of Northern New Mexico.
 This is accomplished without tax dollars, as the Angel Fire Chamber is supported strictly by membership revenues.
 Serving as a unified voice, the Chamber advocates for pro-business issues affecting member businesses on the local, state, and national levels.

 by Jo Mixon

 Staff of The Bakery & Cafe @ Angel Fire pictured left to right:

 Coleen Perea, Sandra Franco, J.P.
 Prichard, Suzy Valenzuela, Desiree James,

 Jo (Chamber of Commerce), Pat Sorey, and owner Stan Samuels.

 Stan Samuels has been a member of the Angel Fire Chamber of Commerce for twenty-four years plus he owns six businesses that are all Chamber members.
 His newest Chamber member business is his bakery/cafe.
 He had leased his bakery building out for a several years.
 When the manager cut her lease short and left town last December, Stan decided not to lease it out again.
 This time he would run it himself.
 He changed the name, hired a manager, got lots of help from his North Country staff and did just that!